 A few studies bridged the divide between decision-analytic methods and preference-elicitation methods.
-For example, in several interrelated studies, Bouma et al. (31–34) applied Bayesian decision analysis to quantify societal benefits of ESI for managing water quality, but leveraged surveys of experts to elicit prior beliefs and expectations of accuracy of the ESI to parameterize the Bayesian analysis.
+IFor example, in several interrelated studies, Bouma et al. (31–34) applied Bayesian decision analysis to quantify societal benefits of ESI for managing water quality, but leveraged surveys of experts to elicit prior beliefs and expectations of accuracy of the ESI to parameterize the Bayesian analysis.
 Flipping that script, Luseno et al. (35) used a conceptual Bayesian framework to guide the design of surveys and interviews of pastoralists in Ethiopia and Kenya to understand their preferences around ESI-derived climate forecasts, including the pastoralists’ prior beliefs based on traditional forecasting methods, trust in ESI forecast skill, and likelihood of using the ESI-based forecasts.

 The scientific, political, and commercial structures governing ESI - especially whether datasets are publicly accessible or proprietary, freely available or commercial - in part determine who is likely to benefit from their societal value (36).
 Clearly, making ESI data freely available enhances the ability to generate societal benefits; for example, citations and downloads for Landsat data surged following the shift from a paid service to a free and open data policy in 2008, ultimately stimulating billions of dollars in scientific and societal benefits (5, 37).
 Alvarez León and Gleason (38) analyze how varying property rights can reinforce or challenge assumptions of scientific objectivity and ultimately users’ ability to translate ESI into scientific and societal value.
 For example, recent data from the European Space Agency (ESA)’s SPOT (Satellite Pour l’Observation de la Terre) mission is commercially available, and users can request that the sensor can be directed to capture imagery of particular regions of commercial interest.
 As a result, historical SPOT data (through 2015), while freely available through various portals, are skewed toward scenes that were valuable to commercial users at the time of capture.
-In contrast, Landsat data of USGS are freely and openly available, with a fixed collection path although historical data may not be comprehensive in all regions of the world due to archives affected by physical function of data downlink nodes and historical agreements in data sharing (38).
+In contrast, Landsat data of USGS are freely and openly available, with a fixed collection path, although historical data may not be comprehensive in all regions of the world due to archives affected by physical function of data downlink nodes and historical agreements in data sharing (38).

-E ven freely and openly available satellite data come with barriers to technical expertise and capacity that pose significant hurdles to us for practitioners (39), and poor integration with ground-based and local knowledge hampers development of machine learning algorithms to translate remote sensing imagery into actionable information (40–42).
+E ven freely and openly available satellite data come with barriers to technical expertise and capacity that pose significant hurdles to use for many practitioners (39), and poor integration with ground-based and local knowledge hampers development of machine learning algorithms to translate remote sensing imagery into actionable information (40–42).
 Capacity building can help local communities and Indigenous peoples access and incorporate ESI to co-produce knowledge across contexts including conservation (e.g., (43)), deforestation (e.g., (9)), marine resource management (e.g., (44, 45), and resilience to climate change (35, 46).
 Such collaborations can reduce power asymmetries and increase agency and self-governance of communities as they seek to address challenges facing indigenous landscapes and territories (9, 46); however, they can also result in internal power divisions between tech adopters and non-adopters, potentially resulting in shifts in or loss of cultural values (9).